 Scott Duff & Co collects and processes personal information, or personal data, relating to its clients to enable us to carry out your requests which will ordinarily be to represent you and carry out your legal work or mediation.
 This personal information may be held by the Company on paper or in electronic format.

 Scott Duff & Co are committed to being transparent about how it handles your personal information, to protecting the privacy and security of your personal information and to meeting its data protection obligations under the General Data Protection Regulation (“GDPR”) and the Data Protection Act 2018.
-The purpose of our privacy notice is to make you aware of how and why we will collect and use your personal information both during and after our service.
-We are required under the GDPR to notify you of the information contained in our privacy notice.
+The purpose of this privacy notice is to make you aware of how and why we will collect and use your personal information both during and after our service.
+We are required under the GDPR to notify you of the information contained in this privacy notice.